 According to new data released by recruiting experts, salaries across the supply chain have grown by nearly 16%.
-According to this same research, salaries across the UK on average have increased by 2.8%, which only highlights the increasing importance the supply chain has on the success of the business.
+Even with rising inflation and government initiatives to improve minimum wage across Europe, this is still above market average, highlighting the importance of supply chain on the success of a business.